-First, the input bitrate injected to the DPDK-based FastClick chains shown in Figure 4.2 is increased by 5x (from 0.57 to 2.5 Gbps).
-The latency of the DPDK-based router chains, under this increased rate, is quantified by the second legend (from top to bottom) in Figure 4.2.
-Despite the 5-fold increase in the input rate, the chains of 1-3 routers still perform well, with only 8-12 $\mu$ s of median latency and nearly zero latency variance.
-However, after this point there is a substantial median latency increase that results in a chain of 8 routers requiring almost 500 $\mu$ s to deliver packets through the chain.
+Next, the input bitrate injected to the DPDK-based FastClick service chains shown in Figure 4.3 is increased by 5x (from 0.57 to 2.5 Gbps).
+The latency of the DPDK-based router service chains, under this increased rate, is quantified by the second legend (from top to bottom) in Figure 4.3.
+Despite the 5-fold increase in the input rate, the service chains of 1-3 routers still perform well, with only 8-12 $\mu$ s of median latency and nearly zero latency variance.
+However, after this point there is a substantial median latency increase that results in a service chain of 8 routers requiring almost 500 $\mu$ s to deliver packets through the service chain.
 More interestingly, the latency variance follows a similar trend with latency, with the 1st and 99th percentiles of the latency up to 1.5 orders of magnitude apart.

-This experiment is a first sign that state of the art NFV frameworks cannot realize long service chains without performance degradation under high input rates.
-Even though these chains consist of rather simple NFs, such as routers, and the input rate is less than the maximum rate we could inject.
+This experiment is a first sign that state of the art NFV frameworks cannot realize long service chains without performance degradation under high input rates, even though these service chains consist of rather simple NFs, such as routers, and the input rate is less than the maximum line-rate.